+Evidence of Meeting the Standard

 As per AP 6400 Financial Audits an external audit is conducted annually and reported to the board at an open meeting.
 The audit findings are posted on the SBCCD website, are communicated at the DBC, and communicated to the SBVC Budget Committee.